frankzhao/SubmissionApp/README.md

 ## Dependencies

 This uses the `zip` shell command.
+It uses `ghc` to check if Haskell assignments compile, if that's enabled for the assignment.
+Various *nix shell commands are hard coded in submission related code.

 ## Using the demo